Constellation-Labs/documentation-hub/validate/setup-guides/aws/create-ec2-2.md

 ---

-In the next section we will assign an EIP address to our future Constellation Network Validator Node!
+In the next section we will assign an EIP address to our future Constellation Network validator node!